mtlee144/linked-blog-starter-md/publish/Campaign 1/Session Zero.md

 - Different planes

 ##### Races
+The races listed are only those that I have customised, all races are within the world of Adestria.

-Each of the races I customised are only that, if you want to use the original you can.
+If you want to use the original you can.
 I attempted to give each race their own racial plotline that you can choose to use or not.

 **One standard magic item and then one personal, unique one (something integrated with your backstory)**